mnkiefer/octocats-security-app/README.md

 ```
 In your console output, you can verify that your setup is complete by checking that the server is listening for events and that your smee channel is forwarding to your local application.

 You can now navigate to your organization page on GitHub and create a new repository, let's call it `my-repo-0`.
-Once your repository has been created, navigate to the new repositories **Issues** page and verify that an issues has been created, notifying you that the *main* branch protection is now active for this repository.
+Once your repository has been created, navigate to the new repositories **Issues** page and verify that an issue has been created (see **Figure 2** below), notifying you that the *main* branch protection is now active for this repository.

 <br>
 <figure>